-5.1.1 Signatures
+4.1.1 Signatures

-All the languages that we use have in common the declaration of the interactions (in the sense of Section 4.1) in which the corresponding entity can be involved - what we call a signature.
-These declarations are strictly local to the entity, i.e. we cannot rely on global names to establish interconnections between entities - that is the role of the wires.
+All the languages that we use have in common the declaration of the interactions (in the sense of Section 3.1) in which the corresponding entity can be involved - what we call a signature.
+These declarations are strictly local to the entity, i.e. we cannot rely on global names to establish interconnections between entities, which is precisely the role of the wires.
 As an example, consider the component-interface MA, which we declared to be of type MortgageAgent.
 The corresponding signature is: